Back to The Method Room

 In 2021, Prince Charles met with multiple CEOs of the world’s biggest fashion brands at the G20 in Rome to see their work on making the industry more sustainable.
 He received a demonstration about a new digital ID that shows the origin of the materials.

-Studies show that 37% of people in the UK and 23% in the US believe that leather is an inappropriate material to use, meaning the perception of the industry has a long way to go for people to understand the true facts and figures behind the process.
+Studies show that 37% of people in the UK and 23% in the US believe that leather is an inappropriate material to use.
+This means the perception of the industry has a long way to go for people to understand the true facts and figures behind the process.

 Q) Are employees becoming fairly treated?

 A positive employee experience is crucial in the leather tannery, as it directly impacts the overall production process.
 This includes ensuring fair pay, safe working conditions, and respect for workers’ rights, which are often lacking in many locations.
-By prioritising employee well-being, investing in training, and promoting equality, businesses can create a thriving and productive workforce that contributes to a sustainable and successful operation.
+Prioritising well-being, training, and equality builds a thriving, productive workforce that drives sustainability and business success.

 When it comes to consumers’ willingness to pay a premium for sustainable products, research suggests there is a growing trend of valuing sustainability practices.
-A 2015 Nielsen study found that 66% of global consumers are willing to pay more for products from brands committed to positive social and environmental impacts, which is an increase from 55% in 2014.
+A 2015 Nielsen study found that 66% of global consumers are willing to pay more for products from brands committed to positive social and environmental impacts.
+This is an increase from 55% in 2014.

 But, it’s not just about the production process…